Early-Bird Registration NOW OPEN!

-Equipped with impressive endurance and speed, migrating birds are known for their ability to cover great distances in the wild.
-Migration season, however, can be particularly tough on wild birds.
 From now through spring, our medical staff treats the most severe injuries we see all year.
-To support their recovery, join us (virtually) in Walk for Hawks and complete a walking, running, or hiking self-challenge during the week of October 3-11.
+To support the recovery of our feathered friends, register for Walk for Hawks and complete a walking, running, or hiking self-challenge during the week of October 7-15.

-The Raptor Trust package including TRT shirt, ballcap, and sponsorship of a resident raptor will be awarded to the top female and male challengers (adult AND youth, both walk/run/hike AND biking categories) who complete the most mileage during the week of Oct.
-3-11.
-These top 8 finishers will be asked to provide proof of their accomplishments from popular logging applications like Strava, MapMyRun, RunKeeper, Apple, or Fitbit.
-A race representative will reach out to you after the close of the event on October 11 for proof of qualification for top finisher award.
+The winners’ package will be awarded to the top challengers who complete the most mileage during the week of Oct.
+7-15.
+These top finishers will be asked to provide proof of mileage from popular logging applications like Strava, MapMyRun, RunKeeper, Apple, or Fitbit.
+A race representative will reach out to you after the close of the event on October 15.

 These birds have the longest migration on earth- 55,923 miles from pole to pole!
 They can live up to 30 years, so in their lifetime they can travel the distance to the moon and back three times!